Two Waiting Rooms: Finding Mental Health Support in the US When the Titles Make No Sense

 Who can prescribe psychiatric medication?

-In Canada, psychiatrists are medical doctors specializing in mental health; they diagnose and prescribe.
+in the US, psychiatrists are medical doctors specializing in mental health; they diagnose and prescribe.
 Family doctors and some nurse practitioners also prescribe common psychiatric medications and monitor response.
 If your primary issue is medication side effects, dosing, or whether an SSRI fits your medical history, that lane is clinical medicine first.

 If someone without prescribing authority offers to adjust your psychiatric meds, that is out of scope—no matter how compassionate the Instagram reel.